Blood Safety Contribution Program

 Transfusion Transmitted Injuries Surveillance System (TTISS)

-The Transfusion Transmitted Injuries Surveillance System (TTISS) is a voluntary nationwide ongoing surveillance system established by the Public Health Agency of Canada in 2001 to monitor serious, moderate, and selected minor transfusion-related adverse events occurring in Canadian healthcare settings.
-The TTISS collects data on adverse reactions related to the transfusion of blood components (red blood cells, granulocytes, platelets, plasma and cryoprecipitates) and blood products (plasma derivatives).
-Events are reported from an extensive network of hospitals throughout the country, covering all provinces and two territories.
+The Transfusion Transmitted Injuries Surveillance System (TTISS) was a voluntary nationwide surveillance system established by PHAC in 2001 to monitor serious, moderate, and selected minor transfusion-related adverse events occurring in Canadian healthcare settings.
+The TTISS collected data on adverse reactions related to the transfusion of blood components (red blood cells, granulocytes, platelets, plasma and cryoprecipitates) and blood products (plasma derivatives).
+Events were reported from an extensive network of hospitals throughout the country, covering all provinces and two territories.

 Infographics